 4» Learning life’s lessons while playing–

 Many young kids show tantrums when they are asked to go back home.
-Initially child will not understand much neither he will pay any heed towards that but if you will keep repeating the same thing daily, gradually he will start understanding the concept of time and this will ultimately help in reducing the tantrums while going back home.
+Initially, the child will not understand much neither he will pay any heed towards that.
+But if you will keep repeating the same thing daily, gradually he will start understanding the concept of time.
+And this will ultimately help in reducing the tantrums while going back home.

-Then you can teach your tot about sharing toys, it is very normal for a kid to act too attached and emotional for his stuff but if he shows interest in other kid’s toys then you can gently introduce the concept of sharing things happily with friends.
+Then you can teach your tot about sharing toys.
+It is very normal for a kid to act too attached and emotional for his stuff.
+But, if he shows interest in other kid’s toys then you can gently introduce the concept of sharing things.

-This is an ongoing learning process, we are done with setting play time and Nemit happily walk towards home when I say “it’s time to go back” but it took us 2 weeks to reach at this understanding.
-Now we are working on sharing stuff with other kids.
+This is an ongoing learning process.
+We are done with setting play time and Nemit happily walks towards home when I say “it’s time to go back”.
+But it took us 2 weeks to reach at this understanding.
+We are working on sharing stuff with other kids.

 5» Don’t let the outdoor play get boring–

-It may never get boring for the kid but repeating same activities and games daily can get monotonous for parents who accompany them.
-So to avoid the play to get dull and boring introduce new games or DIYs which will keep the parents involved and kids happy.
+It may never get boring for the kid but repeating the same activities and games daily can get monotonous for parents.
+So, to avoid getting it dull and boring, you can introduce new games or DIYs.
+This will keep the parents involved and kids happy.

-Few ideas for making outdoor play fun can be Car wash, Water balloon play, picking up dry trash on the way, collecting different shapes of stone, collecting leaves and twigs from the ground, take dog for a long walk, water the plants in the park, play and jump in puddles, these are some activities we do during our play time outdoors.
+Few ideas for making outdoor play fun can be Car wash, Water balloon play.
+Picking up dry trash on the way, collecting different shapes of stone, collecting leaves and twigs from the ground.
+Take the dog for a long walk, water the plants in the park, play and jump in puddles, etc. These are some activities we do during our play time outdoors.

 You can add many more to the list; just keep your options open.

 I hope this blog post helps parents to make play time for their kids more fun and engaging.
-I want to know your views on this, how you are spending time outdoors, what activities you take part in, share some of your ideas here with us.
+Also, I want to know your views on this.
+How you are spending time outdoors, what activities you take part in, etc. Share some of your ideas here with us.
 I feel so loved reading your comments.
 Please do share our posts if you find them helpful, that is highly appreciated!